TkkrLab/website/content/cybersaturdays/cybersaturday.en.md

 Everyone is welcome to participate in our activities, you don't have to be a TkkrLab member.

-The events will also be recorded and published on our [youtube channel] (https://www.youtube.com/user/TkkrLab).
+The events will also be recorded and published on our [youtube channel](https://www.youtube.com/user/TkkrLab).

 ### Programma 2023